RediSearch/RediSearch/docs/docs/Extensions.md

 type: docs
 weight: 1
 description: >
-    "Details about extensions for query expanders and scoring functions"
+    Details about extensions for query expanders and scoring functions
 ---

 # Extending RediSearch